 Have you ever walked a dog before?
 Most of the time they don’t just walk calmly by your side.
 They are running around and sniffing different things and leaving their “mark” on other things.
 That is why you need to use a leash.
 If you didn’t have a leash your dog might be running all over the place and it might get in all kinds of trouble.
 The leash helps you to control the dog and not let it get to far from you.

 In 1 Peter 4:7 it says that God wants us to have self-control.
 Self-control is kind of like this leash that you would put on a dog, except it is putting a leash on yourself.
 Have you ever worn a leash before?
 When we have self-control we don’t let our self just go any do any and everything we want to.
 We make sure that it is something that would please God.
 Just like a dog would like to run wild, our sinful nature wants to run wild and do whatever it wants.
 But God wants us to have self-control.

 It is not always easy to control ourselves when we are tempted or when we are angry but this is what God wants us to do.
 The more we read and study God’s word we can learn the things that please Him.
 So don’t just let yourself run wild!
 Put a leash on yourself and exercise self-control!

 - self control object lesson

 - Bible Lessons on Self Control

-- Examples of Self Control in the Bible for kids
+- stories of self control in the Bible